4. St Bede’s Palliative Care Unit, Gateshead

-At St Bede’s Palliative Care Unit, Room for You provides a half day session per week on Wednesday mornings in a 10 bedded unit where Room for You can work with both patients and families.
+At St Bede’s Palliative Care Unit, Room for You has provided a half day session per week on Wednesday mornings in a 10 bedded unit where Room for You can work with both patients and families.
 Room for You team members Carolyn Thompson and Donna Cheshire liaise closely with healthcare staff regarding which patients will be able to participate.
 We also work with family members who benefit from participating in an arts activity and/or talking to one of our counsellors as a coping strategy during the long days spent on this unit.

 At St Bede’s, there is a dual focus on providing direct support to patients and their families, and also to provide artworks to enhance the environment.
 To this end, the artist and counsellor gather advice and information from the medical staff about patients who may benefit from some engagement with the arts.
 They take note of the handover sheets indicating the physical and mental state of each patient and are guided by advice and leads from the medical team.
 They also listen to and act upon staff requests for specific artworks to enrich the decor of the building.